aidangaetano11/cpts-451-ecomm/documents/sprint_report_1.md

  * Created Login Controller and Service
  * Implemented Admin and Customer Account Creation
  * Implemented Account Login
+ * Created Tables for Other Entities

 ## Work Summary (Developer Facing)
 Provide a one paragraph synposis of what your team accomplished this sprint.
 Don't repeat the "What's New" list of features.
 Instead, help the instructor understand how you went about the work described there, any barriers you overcame, and any significant learnings for your team.

 The foundation of our project has been laid out.
 We have implemented H2 database to our project.
 Repositories for User, Customer and Admin have been set up which allows us to test out our current H2 database.
 Our repositories are based off of our User, Customer and Admin entities.
 Customer and Admin are inherited off of our User as they will use a lot of the same variables.
 We have also set up the ability to create an Admin and Customer account as well as the ability to login.
 Currently, they are not separate so if a login is successful, it will bring you back to the home page.
+On top of this, we have initialized the entity tables in our database, which includes Payment, Products, and the like.

 ## Unfinished Work
 If applicable, explain the work you did not finish in this sprint.
 For issues/user stories in the current sprint that have not been closed, (a) any progress toward completion of the issues has been clearly tracked (by checking the checkboxes of  acceptance criteria), (b) a comment has been added to the issue to explain why the issue could not be completed (e.g., "we ran out of time" or "we did not anticipate it would be so much work"), and (c) the issue is added to a subsequent sprint, so that it can be addressed later.